The Paling family of Cossall (with an Ebbern connection)

 Firstly, a brief family history.
-(You can find more detail on Day 1 of School Days )
+(You can find more detail on Page 7)

-Born in West Hallam in 1846, Thomas Ebbern was, in later life, a butcher, trading in Bath Street until he retired to a farm in Cossall in 1899.
+Born in West Hallam on November 3rd, 1846, Thomas Ebbern was, in later life, a butcher, trading in Bath Street until he retired to a farm in Cossall in 1899.

-In March 1872 he had married Mary Birch and the couple had nine children, the youngest being Annie, born in 1892.
+On March 3rd, 1872 he had married Mary Birch at Ilkeston Parish Church, and the couple had at least nine children, the youngest being Annie, born on May 4th, 1892.

-In 1915 Annie, then aged 22, married coal miner Arthur Edwin Paling, aged 29 … they had three surviving children, including twins Elsie and May, born in August 1916.
-Neither twin married, and lived part of their later life at Spring Lane, Ilkeston.
+In 1915 Annie, then aged 22, married coal miner Arthur Edwin Paling, aged 29 … they had three surviving children, including twins Elsie and May, born on August 24th, 1916.
+Neither twin married, and lived part of their later life at Green Lane, Ilkeston.
 Elsie died in 1996 and May in the following year.
 It was then that these family photos were passed to Pam by a family friend, Pam Bemrose.

-Photo 1: Let’s start with a photo where Pam does have a (tentative) clue
+Photo 1: Let’s start with a photo where Pam does have a clue

 At the very top left on the reverse of the photo is written “A Paling (Dad)”/A.H.
 Taylor, Ltd. 262, Upper Parliament Street Liverpool, with a Branch at “Newcastle Chambers, Angel Row, Market Place, Nottingham”